frouo/lembot-public-website/blog/[22-12-23] duplicate-headers-found.md

 ---
 head:
-  title: 'How to fix the "Duplicate headers found" error - Lembot FAQ'
+  title: 'How to fix the "Duplicate headers found" error - Lembot Blog'
   description: "Lembot found a duplicate in your custom variables.
 Open your campaign in the lemlist dashboard, review your custom variables and delete the duplicate."
 card:
   title: "Duplicate headers found"